demystifyfp/FsToolkit.ErrorHandling/gitbook/validation/tryCreate.md

 ### Example 2

-In Example 1, we are interested in collecting all the error messages but what if we wanted to return on first error.
-To do it, we can make use of the Result's computation expression instead of using infix operators from Validation module
+In Example 1, we collected all the error messages.
+But what if we wanted to stop on the first error?
+One way to do this is to make use of the `result` computation expression instead of using infix operators from `Validation` module.

 ```fsharp
 // CreatePostRequestDto -> Result<CreatePostRequest, string>